Six Nutrition Tips for a Day on the Slopes

 After you've finished a long, fun, and tiring day on the slopes, it’s time for the après ski!
 But to repair your body (or have a few more days in a row of skiing), get good recovery foods after you’re done.

 Thankfully, this doesn’t have to be difficult.
-As long as you eat a combination of carbs (like pasta or bread), protein (like fish, cheese, or beef), and vegetables, your body will thank you.
+As long as you eat a combination of carbs (like whole wheat pasta or bread), animal or plant-based protein (like meat, seafood, soy or nuts), and vegetables, your body will thank you.
 In this way, even a cheeseburger and a side of veggies counts as a helpful recovery meal.

 - Sport nutrition: an introduction to energy production and performance; Asker E. Jeukendrup, Michael Gleeson Human Kinetics, 2004.